JJHH17/CodeReviews.Console.DocumentProcessor/DocumentProcessor.JJHH17/DocumentProcessor.JJHH17/README.md

 - The user can seed data from an XLS, XLSX or CSV File (local file).
 - The user can export the databases items into a CSV, XLSX or CSV file, as well as exporting to an Azure Blob Storage instance.
 - The data seeding element of the application will only be presented to the user if the database contains 0 elements upon startup.
+- Finally, we also run an export of data based on a scheduled task, which by default is executed daily at 09:00 am (BST / GMT UK time).
 - Import and Export local files are stored in the following directory:

 ```JJHH17\bin\Debug\net8.0\```